gardenofnumbers/wence/Language.md

  Note this enables using blocks which access variables that do not exist in scope at declaration time, so long as all invokers wrap them with all neccessary dependancies.
 Accessing a name which is not currently in scope is a runtime error.

 #### The lift operator for blocks
 The lift operator `^` can also be used on a block, concatenating the scope of the target block into the scope of the current block.
 This can be used to access variables as encapsulated on a block.
-Consider the following example of a "decorator" style instruction, which hooks the function `baz` if it is called by the target block.
+Consider the following example of a "decorator" style instruction, which hooks `baz` if it is called by the target block.

 ```
 #{stdlib} -> {